plasticmacaroni/bg3-missables/README.md

 6. Try to make bullets as spoiler-free as possible

 ## Contributors
 - Huge thanks to everyone that's invested time in updates.

-- Big thanks to [asmoranomour](https://github.com/asmoranomar) for massive updates!
+## Biggest Contributor Shoutout
+- [asmoranomour](https://github.com/asmoranomar) is responsible for many massive updates on this guide.
+Items, cleanup, and formatting are largely thanks to asmoranomour's work to make this guide usable and useful for the community.